Deen0X/TeleBotGPT/README.md

 - Telegram format message support for rich text reply.
 - Formatted output for improve output messages.

+Update 2025-04-29
+- Support for API calling.
+You must configure you Api-Keys in config.json for use it.
+- Support for upload files to context.
+You can setup a file to keep as part of the context and will send to bot on each call.

 Availables commands:

 /help - Mostrar ayuda